 Having the right thickness of ice is essential for safe ice fishing.
 But how thick should the ice be?

-The general rule of thumb is that ice should be at least 4 inches (10 cm) thick to support an individual on foot, and at least 8 inches (20 cm) thick to support a snowmobile or ATV.
-However, there are some exceptions to this rule depending on the geography, ice conditions, and water depth.
-The best way to determine whether or not a certain area is safe for ice fishing is by doing an on-site inspection of the lake or body of water.
+The general guideline is that a minimum of 4 inches (10 cm) thick of ice is needed to support a person on foot, while a minimum of 8 inches (20 cm) thick is required to support a snowmobile or ATV.
+However, this rule may not apply in all cases as it can vary depending on the location, ice conditions, and water depth.
+The most accurate way to determine the safety of ice fishing in a specific area is by conducting an on-site inspection of the lake or body of water.

 Safety Tips: